MADE in Lake County is part of a paid partnership.

-Both my husband, Steve, and I had seasonal jobs here (working with exotic animals) the summer after we graduated so we moved out for that.
-Coincidentally, Steve was born and raised nearby in Crystal Lake so his family is here which is really nice!
+My husband, Steve, and I had seasonal jobs here (working with exotic animals) the summer after we graduated, so we moved out for that.
+Coincidentally, Steve was born and raised nearby in Crystal Lake, so his family is here, which is really nice!
 We looked all over for the right property to buy and ended up in Lake County – we love it here!
-It’s not too far from my in-laws and there are so many things to do around here, I feel like we still have so much exploring to do in the area.
+It’s not too far from my in-laws, and there are so many things to do around here.
+I feel like we still have so much exploring to do in the area.

 What sparked your passion for working with animals?

 I have always been a huge animal lover and I had lots of pets growing up.
 My parents gave in to me and let me have lots of animals of my own including guinea pigs, rabbits, hedgehogs, chinchillas, birds, fish, hamsters, etc. Plus we had dogs my entire life too, but those were the family pets.
 The others were all mine.
 The only thing they put their foot down on was a pot-bellied pig.
 Now that we have one, I am so thankful they didn’t give in on that!
 I had no idea how much work they were and back then I didn’t know they can live to be 18 years old.
 I would still have that pig today if I had got one back then!
 Don’t get me wrong, I love our pig, Norman, but he is incredibly smart and at 150 pounds, he can be quite the handful!

 Did you have the typical 9-5 sort of job prior to starting Animal Quest?